 Our expert employment lawyers can guide you through each step of the process of dealing with an employment dispute, removing as much stress and uncertainty from the situation as possible.
 We can help you secure the best available outcome for your business as efficiently and cost-effectively as possible while minimising any negative impact on your commercial interests.

-Our expert team have years of experience handling both straightforward and highly complex employment disputes at every level, from negotiation and early conciliation through to Employment Tribunal hearings , Employment Appeal Tribunals and proceedings in the Court of Appeal.
+Our expert team, headed by Keir Hirst who has specialised in Employment Law for 20 years, are highly experienced in handling both straightforward and highly complex employment disputes at every level, from negotiation and early conciliation through to Employment Tribunal hearings , Employment Appeal Tribunals and proceedings in the Court of Appeal.

 We appreciate that getting the right result is only one of the concerns when dealing with an employment dispute – protecting your reputation and making sure the matter is dealt with efficiently are often just as important.
 We therefore tailor our approach to your priorities, making sure we resolve your matter in way that works for you and your business.

 We know that value for money and overall costs are important factors for any business, so we will provide you with a range of estimates and keep you updated on costs at all times.
 That way you can budget appropriately and be confident that we are handling your case cost-effectively.

 Whether you wish to settle a claim or fight it at Tribunal, we will provide an honest assessment of the situation and commercially-focused advice to make sure you are pursuing the best strategy for your business.

 We are proud to hold the Lexcel Accreditation issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain the highest levels of client care.

 We are also members of the Employment Lawyers Association and are Founder Members of Forces Law.